Biram Dah Abeid, et al.

 The Initiative for the Resurgence of the Abolitionist Movement in Mauritania (IRA-Mauritania) is an anti-slavery organization with the goal of ending slavery, gender oppression, and racism in the country.
 The group was founded in 2008 by the son of a former slave, Biram Dah Abeid, who served as president and is the recipient of the 2011 Human Rights Prize of Weimar, the 2013 Front Line Award for Human Rights Defenders, and the 2013 UN Human Rights Prize.
 Brahim Bilal Ramdane a former slave himself, was vice president of IRA-Mauritania.
 The organization’s actions, including sit-ins, hunger strikes, marches, and lawsuits, have resulted in the liberation of thousands of slaves.
 A protest organized by IRA-Mauritania in 2010 led to the first time the government of Mauritania ever arrested a slave owner.

-Although slavery was officially banned in 2007, the government of Mauritania generally does not enforce the law and is hostile to civil society groups who demand abolition.
-The government has repeatedly refused to register IRA-Mauritania as an official NGO and has targeted Abeid and other IRA-Mauritania members on several occasions for their activism.
+Although slavery was officially banned in 2007, the government of Mauritania generally did not enforce the law and is hostile to civil society groups who demand abolition.
+The government repeatedly refused to register IRA-Mauritania as an official NGO and targeted Abeid and other IRA-Mauritania members on several occasions for their activism.
 In December 2010, Abeid was tear-gassed and beaten by police after demanding a slave owner be jailed.
 In August 2011, police violently suppressed a sit-in protest and severely injured Abeid, requiring his hospitalization for several days.
 In April 2012, Abeid publicly burned law books that codified slavery, prompting the President of Mauritania to appear on television and promise to administer the death penalty.

 On November 11, 2014, IRA-Mauritania and partner organizations were participating in the Caravan of Liberty, a convoy of activists travelling from town to town to inform villagers of their rights and document violations.
 The Caravan of Liberty had been organized by Djiby Sow, president of the minority rights organization KAWTAL.
 A force of 600 armed police, gendarmerie, and National Guard troops met the peaceful activists on the outskirts of the city of Rosso and used tear gas and beatings to stop the Caravan.
 Ramdane was beaten severely during his arrest.